 Welcome to our beautiful Church

 Mae'r eglwys yn adeilad hudolus ac hanesyddol a chroesawn bawb

 i ymuno a ni yn ein gwasanaethau dwyieithog, neu i ymweld a'r

 Our well loved church, dedicated to St. Michael and All Angels has a

 wealth of history and we welcome friends and visitors to and visitors to visit or to join us in our bilingual worship.
-Services are held at 10-30a.m. on the 1st and 2nd Sunday, of each month.
+Services are held at 10-30a.m. on the 2nd Sunday, of each month.

 Eglwys Newydd, also affectionately and more usually known as